 People can find federal inmates at the BOP (Federal Bureau of Prisons).
 Arizona is home to four federal prisons that individuals can contact to look for someone they know.
 They can also use the site’s inmate locator, map, or search bar.

-How to Search for Arizona Inmate Release Dates
+How To Verify Arizona Inmate Release Dates

-Many inmates and their loved ones eagerly await parole day, particularly if it’s been months or years since they last saw each other.
-If someone wants to check an inmate’s release date—especially if the subject is a prison inmate—they can consult the aforementioned ADC offender search tool where they can locate parolees by selecting the “Supervised/Parole” radio button.
+If someone wants to check an inmate’s release date—especially if the subject is a prison inmate—they can consult the aforementioned ADC offender search tool, where they can locate parolees by selecting the “Supervised/Parole” radio button.

-Individuals can also conduct Internet research by entering the terms “Arizona inmate release date” into any search engine and contacting their local police department or sheriff’s office.
+Individuals can also conduct internet research by entering the terms “Arizona inmate release date” into any search engine and contacting their local police department or sheriff’s office.
 A result that comes up during this search is the Mesa Police Department Holding Facility.
 Residents should dial its number to obtain release information.

-How to Visit & Send Money to Inmates in Arizona
+How To Visit & Send Money to Inmates in Arizona

 Visiting an Arizona Inmate